You probably wonder if a PC can sit on the carpet due to premium space or if you want to keep the area tidy.

-Air starts to get drawn in from other openings around the case instead, bringing in more dust straight into the case.
+The air starts to get drawn in from other openings around the case instead, bringing more dust straight into the case.

 With the internal temperature of the PC rising, components are harder to keep cool.

 For systems without intake filters

-Over time, the dust that gets drawn in by the intake fans or from the exhaust fans drawing air into the case starts settling everywhere inside the PC.
+Over time, the dust drawn in by the intake fans or from the exhaust fans drawing air into the case starts settling everywhere inside the PC.

-Components like the CPU cooler will be noticeably worse due the fan blowing more air from the inside of the system onto the CPU heatsink.
+Components like the CPU cooler will be noticeably worse due to the fan blowing more air from inside the system onto the CPU heatsink.

-The intake and exhaust fans as well as the power supply will also be one of the areas with more dust deposits.
+The intake and exhaust fans and the power supply will also be one of the areas with more dust deposits.
 If you have a graphics card, its cooling fan and heatsink will also be affected.

-The dust will continue to build up, make it very difficult for these components to do their job, and overheating will occur.
-Overheating could happen for any of the components individually, and quite possibly, simultaneously.
+The dust will continue to build up, making it very difficult for these components to do their job, and overheating will occur.
+Overheating could happen for any components individually and, quite possibly, simultaneously.

 Seating a PC on the carpet or floor comes with some responsibility

-Obviously, the time intervals will vary depending on each situation, but every 3 to 4 months for a cleanout will prevent any long term damage that can be caused by too much dust.
+The time intervals will vary depending on each situation, but a cleanout every 3 to 4 months will prevent any long-term damage caused by too much dust.

-But the best way, is always to check the amount of dust that is collecting every couple of months or so.
+But the best way is always to check the dust collected inside the machine every couple of months.

 You can do this by opening the case lid while the computer is turned off to inspect the dust levels.